Skip to main content

 💡 More details about Backlinks

 In almost all cases you'll configure your Teams in Catalog by adding "Members" to the "Team" catalog type.
 Why?
-It's much quicker to open a specific Team, and then add all Members of that team, rather than going through every person in your organisation, and adding the Team which they're in.
+It's much quicker to open a specific Team, and then add all Members of that team in a single dropdown select, rather than going through every person in your organisation, and adding the Team which they're in.
+It's just quicker & easier to start with Teams!

 So, in most cases, you've associated Teams → Users, but you're missing the "Backlink" from Users → Teams.
 It would be a lot of wasted effort to have to also go through all Users and re-pick their Team (e.g. Alice is in Team A, Bob is in Team B).
 Instead, you simply want to leverage the pre-existing connection (that you've already built) between Teams → Users, but in the other direction: Users → Teams.
 This is what Backlinks do!

 A Backlink enables you to create powerful automations that start with "for this user...
 I want to do this thing".
-If we don't create a Backlink, you'll only be able to build automations that start with "for this team...
+So, if we don't create a Backlink, you'll only be able to build automations that start with "for this team...
 I want to do this thing".

 We now have a new attribute Team which represents ‘the Team which this user is a member of’.